- Giant Enemy Crab

 - Norse Mythology has the Kraken of course.
 And then there's Jormungandr, the Midgard (World) Serpent, the sea monster to end all sea monsters.
 An immense sea snake, he wraps all the way around Midgard, holding his tail in his own jaws.
 He has a major rivalry with Thor, and plays a key role in Ragnarok.

 - Magic: The Gathering has tons of Sea Monsters.
-Leviathans, Krakens, Sea Serpents etc...
-Notably enough, they're often both blue and absurdly huge, despite blue colour being anything but based on brute force.
+Leviathans, Krakens, Sea Serpents, Giant Enemy Crabs, assorted giant fish and whales... notably enough, they're often both blue and absurdly huge, despite the Blue colour being anything but based on brute force.

 - Rifts has boatloads of sea, lake, and even river monsters.